cestastanford/grandtour/scholars-essays/sama-rosalba-carriera.md

 <figcaption id="samaCap3">

-<b>Fig. 4:</b> Excerpt from Rosa Carriera's work diary showing her record of a visitor to her studio on May 9, 1724, referred to as "M.r Felo inglese".
+<b>Fig. 4:</b> Excerpt from Rosa Carriera's work diary showing her record of a visitor to her studio on May 9, 1724, referred to as “M.r Felo inglese.”
 Ashburnham 1781, 5, c.
 62r.

 </figcaption>